What is a Doula?

-This letter of support details how we all can support doulas on multifaceted levels throughout the world.
-Doula services are unparalleled in supporting, advocating for, and uplifting of birthing families.
+This letter of support details how we can work together to increase access to doulas throughout the world.
+Evidence shows doula services provide proven benefits of support, advocacy, and encouragement to birthing families.

-We at ICEA are dedicated to bolstering the continued support to Doulas around the world and mobilize our members to share this letter on the various platforms that exist that can lead to continued doula education, compensation, and utilization advocacy.
+We at ICEA are dedicated to bolstering the continued support for doulas around the world.
+Mobilizing our members to share this letter on various platforms can lead to continued doula education, fair compensation, and advocacy utilization.

 The downloadable PDF version is available for all to access effortlessly and send to their local/regional hospitals, universities, legislators, and insurance institutions to gather support and cultivate a campaign for doula promotion.